-The Conduct Review and Complaints Committee (“the Committee”) of the Company is composed of a minimum of three members of the Board of Directors of the Company.
+The Conduct Review, Governance and Nomination Committee (“the Committee”) of the Company is composed of a minimum of three members of the Board of Directors of the Company.
 The Committee shall consider and investigate complaints made by insureds or members of the public regarding the conduct or actions of any member of the Company or decisions made by the Company with respect to premiums, claims and claims processing and insurance coverage and all other matters relating to the insurance provided by the Company.

-The Company’s Ombudsman Liaison Representative with The Office of the Insurance Ombudsman (“OIO”) is Margarette Chan, the Corporate Secretary of the Company, who may be reached at 200 Yorkland Blvd.,Suite 1200, Toronto, Ontario, M2J 5C1, Telephone no. 416-386-1770.
+The Company’s Ombudsman Liaison Representative with The Office of the Insurance Ombudsman (“OIO”) is Margarette Chan, the Corporate Secretary of the Company, who may be reached at 160 Bloor Street East, Toronto, Ontario, M4W 1B9, Telephone no. 416-386-1770.
 You must submit your written complaint to the Ombudsman Liaison Representative who will then submit the complaint to the Committee which shall consider and investigate the complaint and gather all relevant information from you and the Company.

 Complaint Handling Procedures

 - A complaint must be submitted in writing to the Ombudsman Liaison Representative as noted above.